nicolettafbr/Qontainer/README.md

 ## GUI

 My aim was to develop a GUI that's both quite simple to use AND catchy at the same time.
 You let me know if I did a good job or not.
-Here’s what the GUI looks like:
+Here’s what the user interface looks like:

 ### Home Page